-Depreciation expense was \$476,000 and \$376,000 for the years ended December 31, 2018 and 2017, respectively.
-Leasehold improvements and furniture at the Company's leased premises in Georgia, which has been subleased, commencing in November 2018, for less than the rental that the Company is obligated to pay (see Note 10), were assessed as impaired as of September 30, 2018, and accordingly an impairment charge of \$106,000 was recorded as a component of costs of exit from leased premises within operating expenses.
+Depreciation expense was \$504,000 and \$476,000 for the years ended December 31, 2019 and 2018, respectively.
+Property and equipment and leasehold improvements at one of the Company's leased premises in California that were used in the Company's manufacturing operations (see Note 14) were assessed as impaired as of December 31, 2019, and accordingly an impairment charge of \$1,152,000 was recorded as a component of restructuring costs within operating expenses.
+Leasehold improvements and furniture at the Company's leased premises in Georgia, which has been subleased, commencing in November 2018, for less than the rental that the Company is obligated to pay (see Note 8), were assessed as impaired as of September 30, 2018, and accordingly an impairment charge of \$106,000 was recorded as a component of costs of exit from leased premises within operating expenses.

-(d) Intangible Assets
+(d) Right-of-Use Assets, Net

-Intangible assets consist of the following:
+Right-of-use assets consist of the following: